litterat/litterat/100DaysOfCode.md

 Next steps list.
 A general list of things that could be done next in no particular order.

  litterat-bind
- - Add support and test cases for Java 16 sealed interface/class for Union.
- - Add support and test cases for Java 16 record for Record.
  - Investigate if default values for fields belong in this library.
  - Dates, timestamps and other atoms.
+To be completed as needed.
  - Create bind error examples and test edge cases.
- - Implement Annotation interface
+To be completed as issues found.

  litterat-model
  - Review the data model language and look at data model annotations.
  - Review model arrays and look at multi-dimensional arrays as part of schema design.
+ - Implement Annotation interface

  Other
  - Implement the jvm-serializers performance test.